mstksg/inCode/copy/entries/control-intro.md

 Let's look at its shortcomings even in our simple scenario.

 In reality, the light will almost never be green for long.
-If a platform is properly aligned as a hamster steps on it, it will be nudged off balance and will have to be instantly re-adjusted very quickly to stay green.
+If a platform is properly aligned as a hamster steps on it, it will be nudged off balance.
+The light will immediately turn red, the motor will immediately adjust the jet and the car at full speed.
 This is felt as a "jitter" (Which, as I have on good word, is a particularly unpleasant sensation for a hamster.)

 Could you possibly make the "adjustment speed" slower?
 That is, could you slow down the speed that your motor runs at, so that the adjustment is slow